 When putting together a complex document in Word, a section break can help us put together documents such as a book or manual, where one sometimes has to create multiple headers and footers, or allow for single columns, then multiple, then single again.
 A section break is like a fence between two farms—it tells the user “there’s a border and a change here”.

 Inserting a section break is very easy.
 Click at the end of whichever piece of text is the “previous” layout, arrangement, or whatever, then go to the Page Layout tab, Page Setup group, and click Breaks.
 There, we have a choice of four types of section break.
-The most commonly used one is Continuous, meaning there’ll be no visible break except what we decide on—the new section will start on the same page.
+The most commonly used one is Continuous, meaning there’ll be no visible “pause” except one we decide on—the new section will start on the same page.

 Once we insert the break, we can do several things after it.
 A frequent use is to change the number of columns in the new section.
 We click anywhere after the section break, go again to the Page Layout tab, Page Setup group, and click Columns.
 If we want a default number, say two, we just click on it.
 If we want something a little more customized, we click More Columns at the bottom of the menu, and decide on width, spacing, line between, and so on.
 Then click OK to get out, and there we are.